Contriibia

 ✅ What Worked

-The app’s core functions were intuitive and easy to navigate.
+The app was intuitive and easy to navigate.

 ⚠️ Pain Points

-While users appeared to understand the onboarding, later tasks revealed gaps in comprehension, suggesting the information wasn’t fully retained or internalized.
+While users stated they understood the tutorial, later tasks revealed gaps in comprehension, suggesting the information wasn’t fully internalized.

-Dashboard lacked clarity and engaging visuals to track contributions and group progress.
+Dashboard lacked clarity and they wanted to see contributions and group progress.

 🔧 What to Improve